-Analyze performance of your Memcached server.
-Take informed troubleshooting descisions by keeping track of critical metrics.
-Learn how the plugin works.
+Memcached is a free and open-source, general purpose distributed memory caching system.
+Analyze the performance of your Memcached server and take informed troubleshooting descisions by keeping track of critical metrics.

 Memcached performance monitoring metrics:

-Current number of bytes used by the server to store items.
-In other words, it can also mean, the number of bytes currently used for caching items.
+"bytes" metric counts and records the total number of bytes currently used by the server to store items.
+I.e., the number of bytes currently used for caching items.

-It is the total number of bytes sent over the network by the server, it has no bearing or connection on the total size of the data you're storing.
+The total number of bytes sent over the network by the server is recorded using the metric "bytes_written".
+It has no bearing or connection on the total size of the data you're storing.

 Limit maximum bytes